Kristina01111000/lavendersite/README.md

 - she's considering starting a freelance grantwritting business for non- profits in fall
-- start getting square ready on the 27th, make a copy of the site first
 - she will have everything ready on january 5th
 - definitely need store up by the 15th
 - tell her whenever square is ready -> square is connected, set to update the invenotry on square, which is automatically updated onto wordpress -> this is what she wants